 Although it can seem daunting, driving a stick shift is much easier than it seems; millions of people do it every day.
 Learning takes a little bit of patience, and mastering it requires a good deal of experience.
 If you’re ready to get started — no pun intended — our easy-to-follow guide will teach you everything you need to know about driving a stick.

 Step 1: Familiarize yourself with the clutch and stick shift

 Next, examine the shift pattern, likely laid out on top of the gear knob.
 This diagram generally showcases a series of lines and numbers that correspond to each gear.
-Note the placement of the individual gears, most notably reverse, often accessed by shifting down from fifth gear.
-Occasionally, on many Volkswagen vehicles for instance, reverse is located by pushing down on the shift knob (or pulling up on the shift boot) and moving down from first.
+Note the placement of the individual gears, most notably reverse, which is often accessed by shifting down from fifth gear.
+Occasionally, on many Volkswagen vehicles, for instance, reverse is located by pushing down on the shift knob (or pulling up on the shift boot) and moving down from first.
 There’s also a neutral gear located in the “gray area” between every notch, allowing you to release the clutch pedal while keeping the car running.
 Pressing the clutch and positioning your shifter between first and second gear, for example, will move you into neutral.
 Automatic transmissions do all of this … automatically.